robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

   - climate
 ---

 In October 2021, I left my job at Google to see if I could find a role in climate tech.
-When I left, I didn’t have a job lined up, nor did I know how to go about finding a job in climate, so I wanted to write this post for anyone who is thinking about making a similar career change.
+When I left, I didn’t have a job lined up, nor did I know how to go about finding a job in climate, so I wanted to write this post to share what I learned along the way.
 I’m happy to say that I have since found a new role in the climate space (something I’ll write about soon) and hopefully the information below will help you do the same.

 ## Do climate companies even need front-end engineers?